Unboxed-Software/solana-course/content/anchor-cpi.md

 Next, let’s go over how to create custom Anchor Errors for a program.
 Ultimately, all programs return the same Error: The [ProgramError](https://docs.rs/solana-program/latest/solana_program/program_error/enum.ProgramError.html).
 However, Anchor Errors provide a range of information including:

 - The error name and number
-- Location in the code where the anchor was thrown
+- Location in the code where the error was thrown
 - The account that violated a constraint

 ```rust